PrefectHQ/prefect/docs/tutorials/index.md

 # First steps

-Lt's start by exploring the core elements of Prefect workflows: flows and tasks.
+Let's start by exploring the core elements of Prefect workflows: flows and tasks.

 ## Prerequisites